Vietnam.vn - Nền tảng quảng bá Việt Nam

-Enfarm, an artificial intelligence (AI) technology start-up for Vietnamese agriculture, is one of four Asian representatives among 50 projects introduced at the AI Action Summit in Paris (France) on February 10 and 11.
+Enfarm, a Vietnamese AI technology startup for agriculture, is one of four Asian representatives among 50 projects presented at the AI Action Summit in Paris, France, on February 10th and 11th.

 Báo Tuổi TrẻBáo Tuổi Trẻ17/02/2025